romkatv/powerlevel10k/README.md

 ### What is the minimum supported zsh version?

 Zsh 5.1 or newer should work.

-However, there are too many version, OS, platform, terminal and option configurations to test.
-If Powerlevel10k doesn't work for you, please open an issue.
+Fast startup requires zsh >= 5.4.